 Beat the flour into the batter slowly, but be careful not to over-beat.
 The batter should be smooth.

-Do not skip putting the cookie batter in the fridge for at least an hour before rolling.
+It’s really important to put the cookie batter in the fridge for at least an hour before rolling.
 If you refrigerate the dough for longer, you may need to remove it from the fridge to soften a bit before you can roll dough it out.
 It may sound counter-intuitive to refrigerate the batter and then have to allow it to soften a little, but chilling the dough is another factor in achieving that melt in your mouth cookie texture.

 Watch the cookies while they are baking.
 It is incredibly easy to overcook them.
 Oven types and temperatures vary radically, so these cooking times are just a guide.